 This critical filter keeps your house comfortable and air clean.
 How often you should change your air filter depends on the type of filter you install.
 Flat filters should be changed monthly, while pleated filters should be changed every three months.
 If you’re not sure if your filter should be replaced, take it out and angle it to the light.
 Get a new one if you can’t see light through it.

 If someone in your home has allergies or asthma, we advise installing a filter with a greater MERV rating.
 The higher the number this is, the better your filter is at getting rid of contaminants.

 Keep fresh air circulating by opening windows whenever the weather allows.
 We also suggest running exhaust fans in your bathroom and kitchen often to eliminate pollutants and bring in more fresh air.

 4. Chat Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Stevenson Service Experts has a fix to help your loved ones breathe better.
+From whole-home air purifiers, Stevenson Service Experts has a fix to help your loved ones breathe better.
 We’ll help you select the right option during your free home comfort assessment.
 Reach us at 937-503-7896 to book yours right away!